 1. CHRISTMAS PARADES

 Marching bands, festive floats and costumed characters, including Santa, can be found in village centers throughout Cape Cod this time of year.
-There’s even one – this Saturday's Santa’s Boat Parade (December 2) in Hyannis Harbor – that takes advantage of the Cape’s proximity to the water.
-Join the crowds at 4:30 pm at Bismore Park in Hyannis to cheer on Santa's arrival and the procession of festively lit boats.
+There’s even one – the Hyannis Harbor Lighting and Boat Parade (Saturday, December 7) in Hyannis Harbor – that takes advantage of the Cape’s proximity to the water.
+Join the crowds at 4:30 pm at Bismore Park in Hyannis to cheer on Santa's arrival and the procession of festively illuminated boats.

-For a quintessential Cape Cod experience, be one of the thousands who line the streets of Falmouth for the 54th annual Falmouth Christmas Parade, considered the largest holiday parade in Southeastern Massachusetts.
-Falmouth’s parade begins this Sunday (December 3) at noon, with themed floats, lively performers and even a few Clydesdale horses making their way from the corner of Route 28 and Dillingham Avenue down Main Street to the Falmouth Village Green.
-Mashpee's Christmas Parade (December 9) is another to add to your list.
+For a quintessential Cape Cod experience, be one of the thousands who line the streets of Falmouth for the 56th annual Falmouth Christmas Parade, considered the largest holiday parade in Southeastern Massachusetts.
+Falmouth’s parade (Sunday, December 8) features themed floats, lively performers and even a few Clydesdale horses making their way from the corner of Route 28 and Dillingham Avenue down Main Street to the Falmouth Village Green.
+Mashpee's Christmas Parade (Saturday, December 7) is another to add to your list.
 The illuminated parade kicks off at 5:30 pm from Deer Crossing (aka “Reinder Crossing”), traveling through South Cape Village and coming to an end in Mashpee Commons.

 2. HOLIDAY LIGHTS

 There is something enchanting about Christmas lights.
 Whether it’s done tastefully or over-the-top like Clark Griswold, you will definitely see Cape Cod in a whole new light this holiday season.
 With its public display consisting of charming Christmas dioramas and Santa on his sleigh, the Falmouth Village Green decks the halls each December as part of the town's annual Falmouth Holidays by the Sea weekend.
-The lighting of the Village Green, which includes caroling led by the Falmouth Brass Choir, is this Saturday (December 2) at 7 pm.
+The lighting of the Village Green, which includes caroling led by the Falmouth Brass Choir, is Saturday, December 7 at 7 pm.

 On the opposite end of the Cape is Provincetown’s famed Lobster Pot Tree.
 Consisting of more than 100 lobster traps and nearly 3,500 lights, the tree will remain lit until the New Year.
-Multiple strands of light at the nearby Pilgrim Monument in Provincetown add to the festive scene.
-With 12 miles of holiday lights adorning its exquisite grounds, the Gardens Aglowexhibit at Heritage Museums & Gardens in Sandwich is an absolute must-see.
-Open every weekend through the end of December, Gardens Aglow features music and dance performances, family pictures with Santa in Heritage’s vintage Model T, gingerbread houses, and a special indoor model train exhibit.
+The illuminated Pilgrim Monument nearby adds to the festive scene.
+With nine miles of holiday lights adorning its exquisite grounds, Gardens Aglow at Heritage Museums & Gardens in Sandwich is an absolute must-see.
+Open every weekend through the end of December, Gardens Aglow features a reindeer scavenger hunt, family pictures with Santa in Heritage’s vintage Model T, rides on the antique carousel, and a special indoor model train exhibit.
 Before or after your visit to Heritage, make sure to take a ride down Route 6A to view artist Michael Magyar’s giant lighted sculptures.
 Over two dozen have been made, the majority of which can be found in Sandwich.